dclaumanndeveloper/api-fastify-drizzle-rbac/README.md

 API Full Typescript and OpenAapi  with Fastify, Drizzle and JWT auth + RBAC

 ## Prerequisites
-- Ensure you have the following installed:
+- Ensure you have the following installed in your machine:
   - Docker
   - pnpm
   - biome